HernanJrG/LunaFrost/FEATURE_RECOMMENDATIONS.md

 #### Description
 Track and display estimated API costs for translations, helping users manage their translation budget.

+#### Status
+This feature is now implemented.
+The application tracks token usage per chapter, displays costs on the token usage page with charts and statistics, and allows users to manually input pricing for OpenAI and Google models.

 #### Current Limitation
 Users have no idea how much they're spending on API calls until they get their bill.